-A default permissions settings in Microsoft Power Apps might have exposed data of 38 million users online, cyber security researchers reported.
+Cyber security researchers reported that a default permissions settings in Microsoft Power Apps might have exposed the data of 38 million users online.

 According to security research network UpGuard, the types of data included personal information used for Covid-19 contact tracing, vaccination appointments, social security numbers for job applicants, employee IDs, and millions of names and email addresses.

 UpGuard notified 47 entities of exposures involving personal information, including governmental bodies like Indiana, Maryland, and New York City, and private companies like American Airlines, J.B.
 Hunt, and Microsoft, for a total of 38 million records across all portals.